ethereum/go-ethereum/cmd/signer/README.md

 help in situations when a DApp is connected to a remote node because a local Ethereum node is not available, not synchronised with the chain or a particular Ethereum node that has no build in, or limited account management.

-In its current form the signer is very limited and designed to work with Mist.
-It hasn't got a connection to an Ethereum node.
-This restriction imposed many limitations such as the lack of ability to keep track of nonces, balances or fetching additional information that can help the user to make a decision to sign a transaction or data.
+The signer can run as a daemon on the same machine, or off a usb-stick like [usb armory](https://inversepath.com/usbarmory), or a separate VM in a [QubesOS](https://www.qubes-os.org/) type os setup.

 ## Command line flags
 The signer accepts the following command line options:
 ```
-   --chainid value    chain identifier (default: 1)
+COMMANDS:
+   init    Initialize the signer, generate secret storage
+   attest  Attest that a js-file is to be used
+   addpw   Store a credential for a keystore file
+   help    Shows a list of commands or help for one command

+GLOBAL OPTIONS:
    --loglevel value        log level to emit to the screen (default: 4)
    --keystore value        Directory for the keystore (default: "/home/martin/.ethereum/keystore")
+   --configdir value       Directory for signer configuration (default: "/home/martin/.signer")
    --networkid value       Network identifier (integer, 1=Frontier, 2=Morden (disused), 3=Ropsten, 4=Rinkeby) (default: 1)
    --lightkdf              Reduce key-derivation RAM & CPU usage at some expense of KDF strength
    --nousb                 Disables monitoring for and managing USB hardware wallets
    --rpcaddr value         HTTP-RPC server listening interface (default: "localhost")
    --rpcport value         HTTP-RPC server listening port (default: 8550)
+   --signersecret value    A file containing the password used to encrypt signer credentials, e.g. keystore credentials and ruleset hash
    --4bytedb value         File containing 4byte-identifiers (default: "./4byte.json")
+   --4bytedb-custom value  File used for writing new 4byte-identifiers submitted via API (default: "./4byte-custom.json")
+   --auditlog value        File used to emit audit logs.
+Set to "" to disable (default: "audit.log")
+   --rules value           Enable rule-engine (default: "rules.json")
    --stdio-ui              Use STDIN/STDOUT as a channel for an external UI.
 This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when the signer is started by an external process.
+   --stdio-ui-test         Mechanism to test interface between signer and UI.
+Requires 'stdio-ui'.
    --help, -h              show help
+   --version, -v           print the version

 ```